Guillermo Cuellar - Host Potter

 Beth Bolgla, Brooklyn, NY

-I find myself more and more a citizen of the world rather than of any one particular spot.
-Navigating the distinct privilege of living and working in both Brooklyn, NY and LaBorne, France keeps me on my toes…which are getting pretty worn out.
-With all the coming and going, the constant in my life is my ceramic practice…and I am continually striving for extended periods of time when I can wake up…have a cup of coffee… and go to the studio.
+I find myself more and more a citizen of the world rather than of any one particular place.
+Navigating the distinct privilege of living and working in both Brooklyn, NY and LaBorne, France keeps me on my toes, which are getting pretty worn out.
+With all the coming and going, the constant in my life is my ceramic practice, and I am continually striving for extended periods of time when I can wake up…have a cup of coffee…and go to the studio.

 Dick Cooter, Two Harbors, MN